Everything You Need to Know About California Expungements

 Typically, you will not have to attend a court hearing in order to complete the expungement process.
 Instead, in most cases, your attorney will be able to appear on your behalf.

-California Expungement Background Check
+How to Perform a California Expungement Background Check

 Many individuals are concerned that a past conviction will show up when an employer, landlord, or other individual performs a “background check” on them.
 Although expungement will not make your past conviction “invisible” on a police background, your record will show that your conviction was “dismissed in the interests of justice.”